AlGepe/OmniSnippets_JS/docs/generalTips/semrush/keywordRelevant.rst

 - square root **of 2**

-.. rubric:: Examples of bad keywords
+.. rubric:: Examples of bad keywords:

 - velocity (too general)
 - dividend synonym (we aren't a dictionary)